Jay-Idrees/Upenn-CyberSecurity-Cryptography/Readme.md

 - E-g confirmig the source that sent the data (e-g confirming the person who sent the email)

 - **Integrity**
 - This is separate from encryption and authentication.
-It checks that despit the data being encrypted and the source authenticated, the data has also not been altered during transport
+It checks that despite the data being encrypted and the source authenticated, the data has also not been altered during transport

 - **Non-Repudication**
 - The owner of the email cannot refuse that it was not him